replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 Additionally, if you are installing with high availability and want to use a load balancer, ensure that your load balancer is:
 - A TCP forwarding load balancer
 - Configured to distribute traffic to all healthy control plane nodes in its target list
-- (Optional) Preconfigured by passing in the `load-balancer-address=<host:port>` flag.
+- (Optional) Preconfigured by passing in the `load-balancer-address=<host:port>` flag

 ## Install in an Online Environment

-To install in an application and the admin console on a cluster created by the Kubernetes installer, do one of the following:
+To install in an application and the admin console in an online environment, do one of the following:

-- In an online environment, run the installation script provided by the application vendor:
+- To install without high availability, run the installation command provided by the application vendor:

-  **Example:**

   ```bash
   curl -sSL https://kurl.sh/APP-SLUG | sudo bash
   ```
   Replace `APP-SLUG` with the unique slug for the application.
-The application slug is included in the installation script provided by the vendor.
+The application slug is included in the installation command provided by the vendor.

-- For high availability in an online environment, run:
+- To install with high availability, run the installation command with the `-s ha` flag:

   ```bash
   curl -sSL https://kurl.sh/APP-SLUG | sudo bash -s ha